All Episodes

 What Obama really wants is to raise taxes.

-The United States economy.
+The United States economy, it always does.

-We rebounded from the depression.
+We rebounded from the Depression.

 We rebounded from the recessions in the late 70s, early 80s.